Forming an LLC for an Online Business

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Your online business may start as a hobby or a way to make extra income.
 Or maybe you want to sell to a larger customer base online.
-In either case, operating an online business comes with rewards and some risks.
-As a result, you may consider forming a limited liability company (LLC) for your online business.
+In either case, operating an online business comes with risks and rewards.
+Before opening your online business, form a limited liability company (LLC formation).

-An LLC is a formalized business structure that you register with your state, much like a corporation.
-However, an LLC is more flexible and offers tax benefits to a small business.
+An LLC is a formal business structure you register with your state.
+It's more flexible and offers tax benefits to a small business that a corporation does not.

 But should you form an LLC for your online business?

-First, think about the nature of your business and any potential risk of lawsuits.
+First, consider the nature of your business and any potential risk of lawsuits.
 For example, could a customer sue you for negligence, fraud, or personal injury?
 Or is your business activity something that doesn't have inherent risk?

-For example, a blogger writing about beauty products does not have exposure to liability as someone manufacturing and selling beauty products.
+For example, a blogger writing about beauty products doesn't have exposure to liability as someone manufacturing and selling beauty products.

-Second, think about the growth potential of your venture.
+Second, consider your venture's growth potential.
 If your business becomes successful, you have more to lose.
 Additionally, an LLC will help secure business loans and credit should you expand.

 Advantages of an LLC